redhat-na-ssa/software-templates/README.md

 Collection of Software Templates / Golden Path for Red Hat Developer Hub.

-> NOTE: some of the Templates available in this collection relies on [**Hashicorp Vault**](https://www.vaultproject.io/) to manage Secrets (eg. Github and Quay tokens).
+> NOTE: some of the Templates available in this collection relies on [**Hashicorp Vault**](https://www.vaultproject.io/) to manage Secrets (eg. Github and Quay access tokens).

-Two additional plugins are required to be installed and enabled in your Vault Server:
+Two additional Secret Engine plugins are required to be installed and enabled on Vault Server:

  * [vault-plugin-secrets-github](https://github.com/martinbaillie/vault-plugin-secrets-github)
  * [vault-plugin-secrets-quay](https://github.com/redhat-cop/vault-plugin-secrets-quay/)

+These Secret Engines can create access tokens dynamically on Github and Quay using its APIs and store them in Vault.

 > after installing these two Secret Engine Plugins into Vault server you can enable them by:
 ```sh